matankasher/100-Days-code-challange/README.md

 - **Gas Station** - Given two integer arrays gas and cost, return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return -1.
 If there exists a solution, it is guaranteed to be unique.
 - solution method: Greedy solution
 -  *time complexity:  o(n)*
+#### day 21
+- **Happy Number** - A happy number is a number defined by the following process:
+Starting with any positive integer, replace the number by the sum of the squares of its digits.
+Repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
+Those numbers for which this process ends in 1 are happy.
+- solution method: Floyd Cycle detection algorithm
+-  *time complexity:  o(1)*